Faux53/banana-pi-telescope-go-to/bananapi telescope pointer/README.rst

 It uses astropy from http://www.astropy.org/ for things like calculating Greenwich sidereal time, so you need to install that too.

+also the official blog for this project is http://andrewsastroblog.blogspot.com/

 Have fun!
 If you have any questions let me know and ill address them.